Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 ## Jigsaw Structures

 A jigsaw structure is a file that tells the game how to generate the structure.
-It's identifier is used for the `/place` and `/locate` structure commands.
+Its identifier is used for the `/place` and `/locate` structure commands.
 It also tells the game what template pool it should use to start and how large the structure should be using `max_depth`.

 They are stored in the `jigsaw_structures` subfolder of the `worldgen` folder.